dfki-ric-underactuated-lab/skidy/README.md

     com: [0,0,0]
 ```

 Mass-inertia matrices of all links.
+The keyword `frame` defines the frame where the `inertia` is defined in and accepts two values: `frame: body` and `frame: com`.
+When the inertia is w.r.t. the com frame, there is another keyword `rotation` available, which defines the rotation between the com frame and the body frame.
+The rotation can be defined like all other rotations above.

 For the definition you have the following syntax options:

 1. Write down whole matrix: